TencentARC/ArcNerf/docs/expr.md

 ## ngp
 `instant-ngp` combines volume pruning with hash/sh encoding, for much faster converge.
-You can visit our project [simplengp](http://github.com/TencentARC/simplengp) for more experiment log.
+You can visit `simplengp` branch for more experiment log.

 - We get `PSNR=35.21` for 5w iteration, base on volume-pruning and hashencoding.
-Many factors affect the result, you can see [simplengp](http://github.com/TencentARC/simplengp) for more detail.
+Many factors affect the result, you can see `simplengp` branch for more detail.
 The [conf](../configs/expr/NeRF/lego/nerf_lego_nerf_ngp.yaml).

 - Using a smaller but closely bounding volume get the same result `35.21`. [conf](../configs/expr/NeRF/lego/trails/nerf_lego_nerf_ngp_newvolume.yaml).